 Highlights of 2025 World Table Tennis China Smash

-Ser Lin Qian hits a return during the women's singles qualifying round 1 match between Ser Lin Qian of Singapore and Filippa Bergand of Sweden at 2025 World Table Tennis (WTT) China Smash in Beijing, China, Sept.
-25, 2025.
-(Xinhua/Sun Fei)
+Wang Yidi hits a return during the women's singles first round match between Wang Yidi of China and Liu Yangzi of Australia at the 2025 World Table Tennis (WTT) China Smash in Beijing, China, Sept.
+28, 2025.
+(Xinhua/Wang Kaiyan)

+Wang Yidi serves during the women's singles first round match between Wang Yidi of China and Liu Yangzi of Australia at the 2025 World Table Tennis (WTT) China Smash in Beijing, China, Sept.
+28, 2025.
+(Xinhua/Wang Kaiyan)

-Liao Cheng-Ting hits a return during the men's singles qualifying round 1 match between Tom Jarvis of England and Liao Cheng-Ting of Chinese Taipei at 2025 World Table Tennis (WTT) China Smash in Beijing, China, Sept.
-25, 2025.
-(Xinhua/Sun Fei)
+Liu Yangzi hits a return during the women's singles first round match between Wang Yidi of China and Liu Yangzi of Australia at the 2025 World Table Tennis (WTT) China Smash in Beijing, China, Sept.
+28, 2025.
+(Xinhua/Wang Kaiyan)

-John Oyebode (L) communicates with coach Jiang Zilong during the men's singles qualifying round 1 match between Andreas Levenko of Austria and John Oyebode of Italy at 2025 World Table Tennis (WTT) China Smash in Beijing, China, Sept.
-25, 2025.
-(Xinhua/Sun Fei)
+Wang Yidi competes during the women's singles first round match between Wang Yidi of China and Liu Yangzi of Australia at the 2025 World Table Tennis (WTT) China Smash in Beijing, China, Sept.
+28, 2025.
+(Xinhua/Wang Kaiyan)

-Daniela Ortega celebrates during the women's singles qualifying round 1 match between Daniela Ortega of Chile and Ayhika Mukherjee of India at 2025 World Table Tennis (WTT) China Smash in Beijing, China, Sept.
-25, 2025.
-(Xinhua/Sun Fei)
+Wang Yidi hits a return during the women's singles first round match between Wang Yidi of China and Liu Yangzi of Australia at the 2025 World Table Tennis (WTT) China Smash in Beijing, China, Sept.
+28, 2025.
+(Xinhua/Wang Kaiyan)

-Izabela Lupulesku serves during the women's singles qualifying round 1 match between Park Gahyeon of South Korea and Izabela Lupulesku of Serbia at 2025 World Table Tennis (WTT) China Smash in Beijing, China, Sept.
-25, 2025.
-(Xinhua/Sun Fei)
+Liu Yangzi hits a return during the women's singles first round match between Wang Yidi of China and Liu Yangzi of Australia at the 2025 World Table Tennis (WTT) China Smash in Beijing, China, Sept.
+28, 2025.
+(Xinhua/Wang Kaiyan)

-Tom Jarvis celebrates during the men's singles qualifying round 1 match between Tom Jarvis of England and Liao Cheng-Ting of Chinese Taipei at 2025 World Table Tennis (WTT) China Smash in Beijing, China, Sept.
-25, 2025.
-(Xinhua/Sun Fei)
+Wang Yidi serves during the women's singles first round match between Wang Yidi of China and Liu Yangzi of Australia at the 2025 World Table Tennis (WTT) China Smash in Beijing, China, Sept.
+28, 2025.
+(Xinhua/Wang Kaiyan)

-John Oyebode hits a return during the men's singles qualifying round 1 match between Andreas Levenko of Austria and John Oyebode of Italy at 2025 World Table Tennis (WTT) China Smash in Beijing, China, Sept.
-25, 2025.
-(Xinhua/Sun Fei)
+Liu Yangzi (R) reacts during the women's singles first round match between Wang Yidi of China and Liu Yangzi of Australia at the 2025 World Table Tennis (WTT) China Smash in Beijing, China, Sept.
+28, 2025.
+(Xinhua/Wang Kaiyan)

-Horacio Cifuentes hits a return during the men's singles qualifying round 1 match between Horacio Cifuentes of Argentina and Samuel Kulczycki of Poland at 2025 World Table Tennis (WTT) China Smash in Beijing, China, Sept.
-25, 2025.
-(Xinhua/Sun Fei)
+Wang Yidi hits a return during the women's singles first round match between Wang Yidi of China and Liu Yangzi of Australia at the 2025 World Table Tennis (WTT) China Smash in Beijing, China, Sept.
+28, 2025.
+(Xinhua/Wang Kaiyan)

-Filippa Bergand serves during the women's singles qualifying round 1 match between Ser Lin Qian of Singapore and Filippa Bergand of Sweden at 2025 World Table Tennis (WTT) China Smash in Beijing, China, Sept.
-25, 2025.
-(Xinhua/Sun Fei)
+Wang Yidi hits a return during the women's singles first round match between Wang Yidi of China and Liu Yangzi of Australia at the 2025 World Table Tennis (WTT) China Smash in Beijing, China, Sept.
+28, 2025.
+(Xinhua/Wang Kaiyan)

-Izabela Lupulesku hits a return during the women's singles qualifying round 1 match between Park Gahyeon of South Korea and Izabela Lupulesku of Serbia at 2025 World Table Tennis (WTT) China Smash in Beijing, China, Sept.
-25, 2025.
-(Xinhua/Sun Fei)
+Yuan Licen/Wang Yidi (R) compete during the mixed doulbes round of 32 match between Yuan Licen/Wang Yidi of China and Nandan Naresh/Sally Moyland of the United States at 2025 World Table Tennis (WTT) China Smash in Beijing, China, Sept.
+28, 2025.
+(Xinhua/Xie Han)

-Andreas Levenko serves during the men's singles qualifying round 1 match between Andreas Levenko of Austria and John Oyebode of Italy at 2025 World Table Tennis (WTT) China Smash in Beijing, China, Sept.
-25, 2025.
-(Xinhua/Sun Fei)
+Yuan Licen (rear R)/Wang Yidi (front R) greet Nandan Naresh (front L)/Sally Moyland after the mixed doulbes round of 32 match between Yuan Licen/Wang Yidi of China and Nandan Naresh/Sally Moyland of the United States at 2025 World Table Tennis (WTT) China Smash in Beijing, China, Sept.
+28, 2025.
+(Xinhua/Xie Han)

-Ayhika Mukherjee hits a return during the women's singles qualifying round 1 match between Daniela Ortega of Chile and Ayhika Mukherjee of India at 2025 World Table Tennis (WTT) China Smash in Beijing, China, Sept.
-25, 2025.
-(Xinhua/Sun Fei)
+Yuan Licen (L)/Wang Yidi compete during the mixed doulbes round of 32 match between Yuan Licen/Wang Yidi of China and Nandan Naresh/Sally Moyland of the United States at 2025 World Table Tennis (WTT) China Smash in Beijing, China, Sept.
+28, 2025.
+(Xinhua/Xie Han)

-Ser Lin Qian reacts during the women's singles qualifying round 1 match between Ser Lin Qian of Singapore and Filippa Bergand of Sweden at 2025 World Table Tennis (WTT) China Smash in Beijing, China, Sept.
-25, 2025.
-(Xinhua/Sun Fei)
+Yuan Licen (L)/Wang Yidi (C) compete during the mixed doulbes round of 32 match between Yuan Licen/Wang Yidi of China and Nandan Naresh/Sally Moyland of the United States at 2025 World Table Tennis (WTT) China Smash in Beijing, China, Sept.
+28, 2025.
+(Xinhua/Xie Han)

-Ayhika Mukherjee reacts during the women's singles qualifying round 1 match between Daniela Ortega of Chile and Ayhika Mukherjee of India at 2025 World Table Tennis (WTT) China Smash in Beijing, China, Sept.
-25, 2025.
-(Xinhua/Sun Fei)
+Yuan Licen (R)/Wang Yidi (L) compete during the mixed doulbes round of 32 match between Yuan Licen/Wang Yidi of China and Nandan Naresh/Sally Moyland of the United States at 2025 World Table Tennis (WTT) China Smash in Beijing, China, Sept.
+28, 2025.
+(Xinhua/Xie Han)

-Park Gahyeon hits a return during the women's singles qualifying round 1 match between Park Gahyeon of South Korea and Izabela Lupulesku of Serbia at 2025 World Table Tennis (WTT) China Smash in Beijing, China, Sept.
-25, 2025.
-(Xinhua/Sun Fei)
+Yuan Licen/Wang Yidi (R) compete during the mixed doulbes round of 32 match between Yuan Licen/Wang Yidi of China and Nandan Naresh/Sally Moyland of the United States at 2025 World Table Tennis (WTT) China Smash in Beijing, China, Sept.
+28, 2025.
+(Xinhua/Xie Han)

 Photos